vinitkumar/vinitkumar.me/content/blog/web-support-in-django/index.md

 Pillow==9.0.1
 ```

-The latest version of pillow is the recommended version to install and support many formats including webp.
+The latest version of pillow is the recommended version to install and support many formats including WebP.

 So setup these packages in your app and you should be able to save that bandwidth and up on your web performance scores in no time.